Computer Requirements

 Suggested Vendors

-If you have already purchased an Apple computer with an Apple Silicon processor, you may be able to use it your freshman year.
+If you have already purchased an Apple computer with an Apple Silicon processor or a computer with an ARM-based processor, you may be able to use it your freshman year.
 If you are a transfer student, you may be able to use it depending on your major and the specific courses you are taking.
 You will need to discuss this with your departmental academic advisor.

 Additional Resources